djdta/Certification/AWS/SysOps Administrator - Associate/Domain 2 Reliability and Business Continuity/2.2 Implement high availability and resilient environments/README.md

 ## Route53 Routing Polices
 - Weight
-  - Numeric propotion of traffic to route to the aws resource.
+  - Numeric proportion of traffic to route to the aws resource.
-- Latencey
+- Latency
   - Routes traffic based on latency for th e users region
 - GeoLocation
   - Routes traffic to the users location
-- Latencey and Geolocation
+- Latency and Geolocation
   - Records will determine a users ip by location

 ### Example Route53 Routing Polices